jklymak/Phy411/Texts.md

 not explained properly by the professor, so it is nice to have a formal text to fall back on.

-It does not do almost anything on filtering, which we really will have to cover as well.
+It does not do almost anything on filtering, which we  will cover as well.
 Fortunately, there are plenty of online resources.

 **Other texts**